 Sorghum, also called “sorghum molasses” or “sorghum syrup” is made from the stalks of sorghum grass, which have a higher sugar content than many other grasses.
 It has a texture similar to honey and a color that’s a deep reddish-brown, with the same sweetness but an earthier, almost spicy flavor.

-Before transporting food long distances became cheap, sorghum was a common sweetener in parts of North America where sugar cane wouldn’t grow.
-It was also preferred by abolitionists, since most sugar cane was grown and harvested by slaves while profiting slave owners.
+Before transporting food over long miles became cheap, sorghum was a common sweetener in parts of North America where sugar cane wouldn’t grow.
+It was also preferred by abolitionists, since most sugarcane was grown and harvested by slaves while profiting slave owners.

 I like sorghum because it’s a sweetener that’s made locally and tastes delicious.
 If you’ve never had it before, it’s reminiscent of light molasses.
 This recipe is a great introduction to the sweetener because it uses just a bit, letting you familiarize yourself with the flavor before going whole hog.

-If it turns out you like the flavor and want a recipe with even more sorghum goodness, try my ginger muffins.
+If you like the flavor and want a recipe with even more sorghum goodness, try my ginger muffins.

-Mix all dry ingredients (*oats, coconut, sunflower seeds, chopped almonds, chocolate chips* and raisins) together in a bowl.
+- Mix all dry ingredients together in a bowl.

-Heat honey, Yumbutter, and butter together on the stove on low heat, or in microwave until butter is melted and mixture warm.
+- Heat honey, peanut butter, and butter together on the stove on low heat, or in microwave until butter is melted and mixture warm.
 (Took two 30 second sessions in my microwave.)
 Stir until smooth.
-Then mix in applesauce.
+Then mix in banana.

 - Pour syrup mixture into dry ingredients and mix well.

 - Press into the bottom of a greased 9″ x 12″ baking dish.

 - Score into bar shapes.
 (I do 16 bars per pan.)